jhaardt/wrs/README.md

 # wrs
 ## Introduction
 This Workspace is the result of my Master Theses.
-The goal of the Project was to create a Force Controlled assembly process, that works in an simulated and a real environment.
+The goal of the Project was to create a Force Controlled assembly process, that works in a simulated and a real environment.
-As Robot an Universal Robots UR5 with a attached Robotiq 2F-140 Gripper and ROS Kinetic got used.
+As Robot, an Universal Robots UR5 with an attached Robotiq 2F-140 Gripper and ROS Kinetic Kame got used.
 The task was to fit a pin and a Bearing housing into a mounting plate and originated from the assembly task of the 2018 World Robot Challenge.

-This Video shows the gazebo simulated UR5-Robot, searching the mounting hole and fitting the Pin into the the mounting plate, by only using the integrated force sensor in the TCP.
+This Video shows the gazebo simulated UR5-Robot, searching the mounting hole and fitting the Pin into the mounting plate, by only using the integrated force sensor in the TCP.

 [![youtube](https://share.gifyoutube.com/wVXjZX.gif)](https://youtu.be/F9nsdSvd_QM)

-(unfortunately do to COVID-19 it was not possible for me to get into the Lab again and take a Video of the real Robot).
+(Unfortunately do to COVID-19 it was not possible for me to get into the Lab again and take a Video of the real Robot).

 To make it work some ROS-Packages other than my own needed some changes.
 For that reason I decided to upload the whole Workspace to GitHub.

 ## Getting set up
-This Workspace was developed under ROS Kinetic, other versions of ROS aren't tested, but might work.
+This Workspace was developed with ROS Kinetic Kame, other versions of ROS aren't tested, but might work.

 To Clone the git.
 Go into your new ROS Catkin_Workspace and run.

 `$ git clone https://github.com/jhaardt/wrs.git src`

 ## Running the code
-To run the different Programms follow this order and run them in different Terminal Windows:
+To run the different programms follow this order and run them in different Terminal Windows:

 ### Simulation